Why I Back Up to Multiple Cloud Providers

 Silent backup failures are the invisible killers of data protection strategies.
 Your backup scripts might complete successfully while actually backing up corrupted data, empty directories, or failing to capture critical database transactions.
 Heartbeat monitoring transforms backup uncertainty into verifiable assurance by confirming not just that backup processes started, but that they completed successfully with expected data volumes.

-Modern heartbeat monitoring works by requiring your backup processes to check in at predetermined intervals.
+Heartbeat monitoring works by requiring your backup processes to check in at predetermined intervals.
 If a backup job fails silently or hangs indefinitely, the missing heartbeat immediately triggers alerts before you discover the problem during an emergency restore.
 This approach catches issues like insufficient storage space, network timeouts, or corrupted backup archives that traditional logging might miss.

 Pro tip: Set up backup validation scripts that verify file counts, sizes, and checksums after each backup operation, then send heartbeat confirmations only after successful validation.